-- Allow the specification of the number of days that a self-signed certificate is valid - Improve the management of the SSL server LOG files, by providing the ability to: - Maintain log information in a file named other than SSLADMIN LOG - Specify a maximum size to be established for the SSL server log - Purge log information accumulated by the SSL server z/VM now supports drive-based data encryption with the IBM System Storage TS1120 Tape Drive (machine type 3592, model E05).
+- · Allow the specification of the number of days that a self-signed certificate is valid - Improve the management of the SSL server LOG files, by providing the ability to: - Maintain log information in a file named other than SSLADMIN LOG - Specify a maximum size to be established for the SSL server log z/VM now supports drive-based data encryption with the IBM System Storage TS1120 Tape Drive (machine type 3592, model E05).
 The TS1120's encryption capability and its subsystem-integration support provide a flexible tape-data-encryption solution that provides data encryption and key management across a variety of environments with a single point of control for all encryption keys.
 Most importantly, this solution can help protect data on tape in a cost-effective way.